 Behavioral endocrinology, communication, cooperation, decision-making, evolution of social behavior, sexual selection, signaling, social cognition, primatology.

 I am currently studying how primates make social decisions in a cooperative context, by examining the social and biological factors that influence cooperation in both captive and wild capuchin monkeys (Sapajus apella and Cebus capucinus).
 Specifically, I'm interested in:

 - How do hormones influence social decisions?
-I am working on several projects to examine the role of hormones- specifically oxytocin, testosterone, and cortisol- on cooperative behavior and response to inequity in capuchin monkeys.
+I am working on several projects examining the role of social hormones, specifically oxytocin, testosterone, and cortisol on social behavior and cooperative decision-making in capuchin monkeys.

-- How do group dynamics influence social decisions?
+- How does within-group dynamics influence social decisions?
 Most studies on decision-making in nonhuman primates have relied on how individuals behave when isolated (or in pairs) and when interacting with a human experimenter.
 This lack of external validity affects our understanding of how social animals actually make decisions within a social group.
-My research focuses on how capuchins make social decision using group-level paradigms that allow for comparing decision-making strategies in socially-housed captive monkeys and wild capuchins in Argentina.
+My research focuses on how capuchins make social decision using group-level paradigms that allow for comparing decision-making strategies in socially-housed captive monkeys and wild capuchins in Argentina and Costa Rica.

 - How does competition influence social decisions?
 Studies on humans have shown that an individuals propensity to cooperate within group shifts with increased competition between groups.
 I am currently looking at how capuchin monkeys respond in cooperative task when faced with between-group competition in both captive primates, using a joint-pulling task, and wild primates in our newly developed field site in Costa Rica.